 Before Harry could reach the wand, a dozen ropes flew at him, binding his arms to his sides and his legs together until he toppled helplessly onto his side.
 A few feet away, Ginny dropped to her knees, her face screwed up in her desperate struggle to disobey the tempting voice Harry knew she was hearing.

-“Not so brave now, are you?” said Voldemort to Harry as he walked towards Ginny and lifted her chin with the edge of the sword.
+, are you?” said Voldemort to Harry as he walked towards Ginny and lifted her chin with the edge of the sword.

 “If she dies, you’ll have another blunder like the one you had when you killed my mother,” shouted Harry, choosing his words carefully.
 “You can’t kill her!”